 By and large, the vibrant murals reflect the heritage of immigrants in Lynn.
 But the project goes well beyond walls in its scope.
 It also includes light installations under the MBTA’s elevated tracks, vintage neon artwork, and a sculpture including the first jet engine ever to be built in the United States, manufactured in Lynn 75 years ago.

 The aim was to have a multiplying economic effect.
 “We wanted to encourage people to walk and stay out, and businesses to stay open,” said Wilson.
 The group said it will release a third-party economic impact report later this year, but the anecdotal evidence is telling.
-Wilson said a popular coffee shop in downtown experienced three to six times as many customers during the festival, and twice as many since the murals went up.
-“They’re now considering opening it on Sundays,” Wilson said, adding that barely any shops are open on Sundays in the area.
+Wilson said a popular coffee shop downtown experienced three to six times as many customers during the festival, and twice as many since the murals went up.
+“They’re now considering opening it on Sundays,” Wilson said, adding that few shops are open on Sundays in the area.

 What’s more impressive about “Beyond Walls” is that it started with a modest state investment from MassDevelopment, the state’s economic development and finance agency, through a program that offers matching funds of up to $50,000 to a crowdfunded, community-driven project.
 After that, Lynn’s “Beyond Walls” got momentum and catalyzed support from foundations and corporations, including a $200,000 grant from the Barr Foundation.